Majors, Minors, & Pre-professional Programs

 - Peace and Justice Minor

 Through a combination of classroom, community, and field work experience, social work students gain the necessary skills and expertise to become a professional, generalist social worker who can promote social justice and enhance the well-being of individuals, families, groups, organizations, and communities.
 Courses include subjects such as sociology, psychology, community organization, race relations, and welfare policy.
 Nearly half of social workers are employed as child, family, or school social workers.
 Social workers also are employed in medical, mental, and public health fields, including substance abuse.
-The Bachelor of Science is advisable for those who wish to seek training in statistics, while the Bachelor of Arts designates a blending of the social sciences with courses in the humanities.

 - Social Work (B.A., B.S.)